 Award recipients who will not be reappointed the following September 1 after the effective date of the award, are entitled to use their research award funds until the termination of their current appointment.
 At that date, the account will be terminated and all remaining funds returned to the program.
 The award recipient must notify RFCUNY of their termination date.
 PSC-CUNY Awards are not transferable.

 A final report is required from each faculty member receiving an award in this competition.
-An award recipient is required to prepare a one-page final project report citing publications and any external grants submitted or received as a result of their PSC-CUNY Award.
+An award recipient is required to complete a PSC-CUNY Research Award Final Project Report citing publications and any external grants submitted or received as a result of their PSC-CUNY Award.
 Final reports are due March 1 following the expiration date of the grant and must be sent by email to the PSC-CUNY email.